History of slavery in Utah: Native enslavement by Mormons

 Many of Walker's band were upset by the interruption with the Mexican slave trade.
 In one graphic incident, Ute Indian Chief Arrapine, a brother of Chief Walkara, insisted that because the Mormons had stopped the Mexicans from buying these children, the Mormons were obligated to purchase them.
 In his book, Forty Years Among the Indians, Daniel Jones wrote, "[s]everal of us were present when he took one of these children by the heels and dashed its brains out on the hard ground, after which he threw the body towards us, telling us we had no hearts, or we would have bought it and saved its life."

 A month after legalizing slavery with the Act in Relation to Service, Utah passed the Act for the relief of Indian Slaves and Prisoners, which officially legalized Indian Slavery in Utah.
-The bill provided several protections for the Indian slaves, including a requirement to educate and clothe the Indians, and a limit of twenty years, which was greater than the New Mexican limit of ten years.
+The bill provided some protections for the Indian slaves, including a requirement to educate and clothe the Indians, and a limit of twenty years, which was greater than the New Mexican limit of ten years.

 Mormons continued taking children from their families long after the slave traders left and even began to actively solicit children from Paiute parents.
 They also began selling Indian slaves to each other.
 By 1853, each of the hundred households in Parowan had one or more Paiute children.
 Indian slaves were used for both domestic and manual labor.
 In 1857, Representative Justin Smith Morrill estimated that there were 400 Indian slaves in Utah.
 Richard Kitchen has identified at least 400 Indian slaves taken into Mormon homes, but estimates even more went unrecorded because of the high mortality rate of Indian slaves.
 Many of them tried to escape.

-Historians Sarah Barringer Gordon and Kevin Waite have identified that over half of the Indian adoptees died by their early 20s.
+Historians Sarah Barringer Gordon and Kevin Waite have identified that over half of the Indian "adoptees" died by their early 20s.
 Those who survived and were released generally found themselves without a community, full members of neither their original tribes nor the white communities in which they were raised.